fan87/Litatom-Reversing-Project/readme.md

-To bypass SSL pinning, you either modify `remote_config` from Google Play Service Measurement (Requires root), or use `frida` or other tools to hook into the LitNetwork initialization method (Where it initializes the OkHttp client), and modify the remote config before, which is the one we have chosen to use.
+To bypass SSL pinning, you either modify `remote_config` from Google Play Service Measurement (Requires root), or use `frida` or other tools to hook into the LitNetwork initialization method (Where it initializes the OkHttp client), and modify the remote config before, which is the method we have chosen to use.

 The frida script is quiet simple, it does literal what it is.